ritza-co/simpletechguides.com/comparisons/2025-11-05-how-to-create-a-timeline.md

 Choose a **Gantt chart** when you need to plan and track complex projects with multiple tasks, dependencies, and resources.
 Gantt charts work best for project managers coordinating teams and deliverables.

 ## How to Create a Timeline in Excel?

-Excel doesn't have a dedicated timeline chart.
-You can create a basic timeline using SmartArt graphics, which work in Excel desktop applications but not in Excel Online.
+[Excel](https://www.microsoft.com/en-us/microsoft-365/excel) doesn't have a dedicated timeline chart.
+You can create a basic timeline using [SmartArt](https://support.microsoft.com/en-us/office/create-a-smartart-graphic-from-scratch-fac94c93-500b-4a0a-97af-124040594842) graphics, which work in Excel desktop applications but not in [Excel Online](https://www.microsoft365.com/launch/excel).

 ### Step 1: Insert SmartArt

 On the Excel application, follow these steps:

-1. Go to Insert tab.
+1. Go to the Insert tab.
 2. Select the SmartArt option.
 3. Then select "Process".
 You will see many options to describe a process, a timeline.
 4. Choose the one that works for you, but for this tutorial, we will use the first one, "Basic process".